 These are what you can cut out to have more flexibility with your wallet.
 See how many things you can cut down on like eating out, utilities, etc.

-I have a post with great ways to lower your monthly expenses that can help you save hundreds.
+I have a post with great ways to lower monthly expenses that can help you save hundreds.

 I saved about $1,680 on drinking water alone by purchasing the Berkey Water Filter System.
 If you regularly purchase bottled water, you would save even more!